 CANADA’S CHIROPRACTORS.
 HERE TO HELP.

-A Doctor of Chiropractic can help you assess your risk of falls by evaluating your strength and balance.
+A chiropractor can help you assess your risk of falls by evaluating your strength and balance.
 Your chiropractor can also prescribe exercises and give you practical advice to reduce your risk.
-LOCATE A CHIROPRACTOR IN YOUR COMMUNITY For more information or to arrange for a chiropractor to give a presentation to a group, please contact the Canadian Chiropractic Association toll-free at 1-877-222-9303.